Priyanshu-5257/Language-Model-STS-CFT/README.md

 where $\textbf{h}_i$ denotes an embedding vector of a premise $x_i$, $\tau$ denotes a temperature and $\text{sim}(\textbf{h}_i, \textbf{h}_i^+)$ computes the cosine similarity between embedding vectors $\textbf{h}_i$ and $\textbf{h}_i^+$.

 We employ LoRA as our parameter-efficient fine-tuning technique in order to reduce the memory requirement.
+This Repository is forked from [Language-Model-STS-CFT](https://github.com/trapoom555/Language-Model-STS-CFT) and modified to run on single gpu node.
+With grokking using exponential moving average algorithm ([paper](https://arxiv.org/pdf/2405.20233)) for faster model generalisation.

 ## Embedding Extraction